 *You will need the free Adobe Reader to read the book on a PC/Mac.
 Also, if you plan to open the book on an iPhone or iPad, you will need the free iBooks app or other PDF reader on the device to access the book.

 If you understand that diabetes is a disease of too much sugar in the blood, the American Diabetes Association recommendation of 60 grams of carbohydrate per meal, plus 2 snacks of 20 grams at right doesn't make much sense.

-It IS possible for people with type 1 diabetes to control their blood sugars with success and avoid the blood sugar roller coaster just by making the switch to a ketogenic diet.
+It IS possible for people with type 1 diabetes to control their blood sugars with success and avoid the complications of diabetes by making the switch to a ketogenic diet.
 As mentioned, Dr. Runyan is a type 1 diabetic.
 He shares his story about how he found the diet and his success in using it as his primary diabetes diet in the book, and I think it is particularly compelling to read.
 His blood sugars and HbA1c tests are normal, he rarely experiences hypoglycemia and he doesn't worry about future complications.

 Many physicians are still unaware of the basics on how to implement a ketogenic diet for diabetics, despite the strong research which supports this treatment, and we feel that many people need help with basic questions on the process.
 While the implementation of a ketogenic treatment for diabetes should be monitored by a qualified and knowledgeable health professional, we offer this book to answer those questions.
 If your goal is to take control of your diabetes, lower your HbA1c and avoid future complications, this is the book to have.
 We think you will find it immensely valuable.

 Before the invention of insulin in the 1920's, the ketogenic diet was the main treatment for diabetes.

 In 1923, Osler and McCrae in the Principles and Practice of Medicine recommended that a diabetic diet contain about 5% carb, 20% protein, and 75% fat.